siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 215 Classical Discreteness.md

 More precisely, observed spectral lines correspond not to absolute energies
 $E_n$, but to transitions between configurations.
-The emitted radiation carries the energy difference
+The emitted radiation carries the energy difference:

 $$
 \Delta E \propto \frac{1}{m^2}-\frac{1}{n^2},
 \qquad m>n.
 $$

-This form already encodes closure: it is characteristic of reorganizations within a fixed total extent, where energy redistributes among internally circulating modes.

 ## The Geometry of Quantization

-We can interpret the $1/n^2$ factor not as a change in spatial size, but as a reorganization of energy into progressively finer structure.
-An analogy for this reorganization can be drawn on a napkin.
+We interpret the $1/n^2$ factor not as a change in spatial size, but as a reorganization of a fixed total energy into progressively finer internal structure.

 Imagine a flat rectangular sheet of paper.
-Draw a set of straight lines from edge to edge, crossing in the middle.
-These lines divide the napkin into a grid.
+Draw a cross (a set of straight lines from edge to edge, crossing in the middle).
+These lines divide the napkin into a grid of 4 cells.

-If we draw $n$ lines in each of the two independent directions, the surface is partitioned into a grid of distinct cells:
+If we draw $n$ lines in each of the two sides of the paper, the surface is partitioned into a grid of distinct cells:

 $$